wademouer/TennisViz/README.md

 # TennisViz
-When Running the dashboard.R, make sure you open and run fcns.R first.
+When running the dashboard.R, make sure you open and run fcns.R first.
 It will initialize data and define functions.